Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Introduction

-In recent years, various PINNs-based methods have been proposed to address diffusion-wave problems.
+In recent years, various PINN-based methods have been proposed to address diffusion-wave problems.
 For example, \cite{Vats2024} employed fPINNs to solve time-dependent diffusion-wave equations, while Lu et al. \cite{Lu2025} utilized the $L2$ scheme to approximate Caputo fractional derivatives for $\alpha\in(0,2)$.
-Chen et al. \cite{Chen2025} applied the Laplace transform to reformulate the problem described by \eqref{def:pde}, and Lin et al. \cite{Lin2025} integrated tensor neural networks with Gauss-Jacobi quadrature to achieve high-accuracy estimation.
-Nevertheless, there remains a significant gap in the development of mesh-free methods for computing fractional derivatives of order $\alpha\in(1,2)$.
-A commonly adopted approach is to extend the MCfPINNs framework-originally proposed for $\alpha\in(0,1)$-using either the Monte Carlo (MC) method \cite{Guo2022:MCfPINN} or Gauss-Jacobi (GJ) quadrature \cite{Hu2024:CMAME}.
-However, both approaches, as well as the methodology in \cite{Lin2025} face practical challenges when interfaced with the automatic differentiation capabilities of mainstream machine learning frameworks such as PyTorch and TensorFlow.
-In particular, computing derivatives at quadrature points often incurs considerable computational overhead.
+Chen et al. \cite{Chen2025} applied the Laplace transform to reformulate the problem described by \eqref{def:pde}, and Lin et al. \cite{Lin2025} integrated tensor neural networks with Gauss--Jacobi quadrature to achieve high-accuracy estimation.
+Nevertheless, there remains a significant gap in the development of efficient mesh-free quadrature implementations for Caputo derivatives of order $\alpha \in (1, 2)$ inside PINN residuals.
+A natural direct extension of the MCfPINNs framework---originally proposed for $\alpha\in(0,1)$---uses either the Monte Carlo (MC) method \cite{Guo2022:MCfPINN} or Gauss--Jacobi (GJ) quadrature \cite{Hu2024:CMAME}.
+However, for diffusion-wave equations with $\alpha \in (1, 2)$, this direct quadrature construction contains shifted time derivatives of the neural-network solution at the quadrature points.
+During PINN training, these shifted derivative evaluations create a substantial automatic-differentiation burden for every collocation--quadrature pair, and the cost grows with the number of collocation points and quadrature points.

-To address the aforementioned challenges, we propose transformed Diffusion-Wave fractional Physics-Informed Neural Networks(tDWfPINNs), an efficient and fully mesh-free computational framework for handling fractional derivatives of $\al\in(1,2)$ within the MCfPINNs paradigm.
-We develop a novel numerical integration scheme which, in contrast to existing Monte Carlo and Gauss-Jacobi quadrature-based methods \cite{Lin2025, Hu2024:CMAME, Guo2022:MCfPINN}, avoids differentiation at quadrature points.
-This modification significantly reduces computational overhead and enhances compatibility with advanced training strategies.
-Furthermore, the proposed method is seamlessly integrated with adaptive sampling approaches such as the RAD framework, thereby enabling more efficient solutions for a broad class of time-fractional partial differential equations (TFPDEs).